“’What is truth?’ asked jesting Pilate, and would not stay for an answer.”

 These thoughts are prompted by “Are Religion and Science Compatible?”, a fine essay by Steven Williams at his blog A Questioner’s Journey.
 I don’t agree with all of its conclusions, but it’s well worth reading.

-The essay covers a lot of ground, so I’ll focus on a central point.
-According to Williams, truth is “what aligns with reality, or describes what the universe is in fact like.”
+The essay covers a lot of ground, so I’ll focus on a single point.
+Williams observes that most philosophers [and I would add, most people but without the jargon], believe that truth is “what aligns with reality, or describes what the universe is in fact like.”

 That’s our common-sense view of truth: a true belief corresponds to one or more facts in the world.
+It’s called the “correspondence” theory of truth.
 Most people, including most philosophers, never think any more about it.
 But is that the only kind of truth?

 All theories of truth define truth as a relation between a belief and something else.
 They disagree mainly about what the “something else” is.
-For Williams, the something else is one or more non-mental facts verified by science or simple observation.
-Hence, like Spinoza, he sees in the Bible only a mishmash of legends and contradictions.
+For believers in the correspondence theory, the something else is one or more non-mental facts verified by science or simple observation.
+Hence, like Spinoza, many of those people see in the Bible only a mishmash of legends and contradictions.

 I’ll lay my cards on the table.
 I propose that if a large number of sane, educated, intelligent people say that something is true, then there’s probably at least some sense in which it is true.
 And the sense in which it’s true is the reason why they say it.
 It’s the “something else.”